 Great pot plant, as it is really compact and perfect for medium to large sized pots.
 The plant will re-merge every year with attractive leaves then the flowers appear.

-This species originates from as far as central east Africa and Asia to South Africa's Eastern Cape Province.
+Central east Africa and Asia to South Africa's Eastern Cape Province

 Tropical and subtropical

 Full Sun, Partial Shade, Partial Sun

 The main poisonous compound found in this plant, is the active ingredient in de-worming medication.